nicnovak/what-is-my-computer-doing/README.md

 At a glance you can see which processes are actively accessing files (and how actively based on the size of the process name), as well as which files it's touching.

 Everything is shown real-time.
-It's useful to see what that sneaky program is doing in the background, where those persky config files are located, and it's just plain fun.
+It's useful to see what that sneaky program is doing in the background, where those pesky config files are located, and it's just plain fun to watch.

 #### Watch It In Action: